garyposter/elixir-transducer/README.md

 ## Installation

+I haven't put this up in Hex, because I don't see a compelling usage.
+Feel free to [reach out](mailto:gary@modernsongs.com)--I'm happy to if you want to put this in the package manager.

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+If it ever becomes [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

   1. Add transducer to your list of dependencies in `mix.exs`: